 Bosses and supervisors count on their employees to follow through with their workplace responsibilities.
 A medication crash can cause sluggishness and a loss of motivation to want to continue work duties.

 Medication rebounds have the potential to make us appear uninterested or disengaged in classes.
-This can even lead to a decrease in performance, especially if the class is at the same time every day — right after medication wears off.
+This can even lead to a decrease in performance, especially if the class is at the same time every day—right after your medication wears off.

 Many factors play into the absorption and release of ADHD medication, including: